StringEpsilon/Alnilam/docs/components/Match.md

 ## Match

 Match always renders it's children, whether or not the current location matches the given path.
-But it provides the calculated match as a prop to the child.
+But it provides the calculated match via context to it's children.

-Like Route and NavLink, Match will provide the same props to the children as [withRouter](../functions/withRouter) would.

 ### Props